ImperialCollegeLondon/unit_testing_Cpp/_episodes/l4_04_parameterized_tests.md

  1 FAILED TEST
 ```

 From the output, we can clearly see that it results in complete failure of the test even though one of the conditions (or test) was right.
 Moreover, the output does not help much to figure out which test has exactly failed.

 The solution for above mentioned issues is to make use of parameterised tests and the next section describes that.

 ## 2. Parameterised tests in GoogleTest

 In Google Test, parameterised tests are implemented using the `TEST_P` macro, where "P" stands for parameterised.
 We define a test class and then specify multiple sets of input data using the `INSTANTIATE_TEST_CASE_P` macro.
 Each set of input data represents a different instance of the test, and the test framework runs the test case for each instance.

-A parameterized tests in GoogleTest requires the following compnents in general.
+A parameterized tests in GoogleTest requires the following components in general.

-1. **A parameterized test class**: Similar to the process of a test fixture, we need to create a class derived from `testing::TestWithParam<T>` where `T` could be any valid C++ type.
+1. **A parameterised test class**: Similar to the process of a test fixture, we need to create a class derived from `testing::TestWithParam<T>` where `T` could be any valid C++ type.

 ```cpp
 class YourTestParameterisedClass : public::TestWithParam<T> {